 House Bill No. 2736, introduced by Kendrix, amends several sections of the Oklahoma Accountancy Act to update the qualifications and requirements for individuals seeking certification as certified public accountants (CPAs).
-Key changes include modifications to the criminal history record check requirements for applicants, which now must be conducted in accordance with specific provisions of the Oklahoma Statutes.
-The bill also clarifies that the costs associated with these criminal history checks will be borne by the applicants.
-Additionally, it establishes that applicants must submit their applications for certification within five years of passing the CPA examination, with provisions for waivers in certain circumstances.
+Key changes include modifications to the criminal history record check requirements for applicants, which now must be conducted in accordance with Section 150.9 of Title 74 of the Oklahoma Statutes.
+The bill specifies that the results of these checks will be confidential and provided to the Oklahoma Accountancy Board by the Oklahoma State Bureau of Investigation.
+Additionally, the bill clarifies that applicants must pay for the costs associated with the criminal history record check.

 Sub Committee OR Policy Committee Recommendations (House) Policy Committee Recommendation: 59-15.8, 59-15.9, 59-15.13